Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 At every revenue stage, founders delegate based on pain instead of sequence.

-The 6-Step Delegation Sequence follows dependencies: Systems before people, decisions before execution, leverage before specialization.
-Methodical, not reactive.
+The 6-Step Delegation Sequence follows dependencies—systems before people, decisions before execution, leverage before specialization—so hiring becomes methodical instead of reactive.

 Revenue Stage Breakdown: